oat-sa/taohub-user-guide/User Guide 3.3/Interactions/interactions-an-overview.md

 ![Common Interactions](../resources/backend/items/authoring/interactions/common-interactions.png)

 **Text-based Interactions** are also known as [Inline Interactions](../appendix/glossary.md#inline-interaction).
-Inline Interactions are interactions which employ contain text-based elements.
+Inline Interactions are interactions which contain text-based elements.
 In TAO, the following Inline Interactions can be used in the creation of test items:

 - Inline Choice Interaction
 - Text Entry Interaction